Creative director. Brand storyteller. Human being.

 The brief had two jobs: introduce audiences to TBS's Miracle Workers and give Subaru a natural home inside it.
 That's a hard needle to thread.
 The integration had to preview the show, feature the car, and still feel like something worth watching.
 That meant understanding both deeply enough to find where they actually overlapped, then writing toward it.

 I walked in as a staff writer at Above Average, the digital production studio owned by Lorne Michaels' Broadway Video.
 I left as head writer of the branded content studio.
-I managed our writers room, pitched dozens of pilots to networks, and worked across hundreds of projects spanning every format, budget, and brief.
-It's where I built the instincts, sharpened the taste, and learned what good actually looks like.
+I managed our writers' room, pitched dozens of pilots to networks, and worked across hundreds of projects spanning every format, budget, and brief.
+It's where I built my instincts, sharpened my taste, and learned what good actually looks like.

 You don't need a polished brief.
 You just need to know you want to make something awesome.